Macrometacorp/docs/docs/account-management/permissions/index.md

 Each level of permissions has its own default.
 You can change default permissions for all levels except fabric, which permanently defaults to **No Access**.
 You must individually assign **Access** or **Administrate** fabric permissions to users or API keys.

-When you set permissions to the fabric or collection level, the lower levels (stream and query worker) inherit the highest level of access.
-For example, if you set database permissions to **Access** and collection permissions to **Administrate**, then stream permissions automatically inherit the **Administrate** access level because the collection-level permission is higher than the database-level permission.
+When you set permissions to the fabric, the lower levels (collections, streams, and query workers) inherit the highest level of access.
+For example, if you set fabric permissions to **Access** and collection permissions to **Administrate**, then stream permissions automatically inherit the **Access** access level from the fabric permissions.